smadhulika/pigeon/README.md

 vi export-variables
 export S3_BUCKET="<s3bucketname>"

 #Note: Change your s3 bucket name to store terraform state ( Mandatory) .
-Any other if you modified the directory structure
+Any other if you modified the directory structure  and in ansible vars also

 8) Excute the below scripts to provision infrastruture, Provision Ec2 instance, create Docker container & Install Webui application